 The Difference Between Relevant and Reliable

-That miss should have clarified the problem.
-Instead, it sent the team into a familiar loop: tighter chunking, cleaner prompts, better examples, more documentation.
+That miss sent the team into a familiar loop: tighter chunking, cleaner prompts, better examples, more documentation.
 Six weeks later, HR was still overriding or correcting the assistant on roughly one in five cases.
 The edge-case queue kept growing.
-Leadership started asking the only question that matters in production: is this system reducing work, or is it creating a new layer of rework?
+Leadership was asking the only question that matters in production: is this system reducing work, or is it creating a new layer of rework?

 The team kept funding prompt work.
 The override rate didn’t move.